 Introduced as a guitar mainly for studio musicians, the Les Paul Studio has become one of the most desired – and popular – Les Pauls for its tremendous harmonic and sonic qualities.
 All of the essential elements of a Les Paul Standard are there, including a carved maple top, solid mahogany back and genuine Gibson humbucker pickups.
 What the Les Paul Studio lacks in extras, it makes up for in performance.
 If you don’t believe us, ask any one of the thousands of musicians who call it their No. 1 axe.
 The Les Paul Studio is one of Gibson USA’s best-selling instruments.
 Don’t you want to find out why?

 Excellence as standard

-Every new 2008 Les Paul Standard will benefit from Gibson’s proven chambering technique, which leaves each guitar with perfect tone, balance, and weight.
-Prior to gluing the maple cap on top of the mahogany body, the expert craftsmen at Gibson USA carve out carefully mapped-out chambers in the body using a Computer Numeric Controlled (CNC) router.
+There’s something about playing a guitar with perfect tone, balance, and weight.
+One of the ways the expert craftsmen at Gibson USA achieve this equilibrium is by carving carefully mapped-out chambers in the Les Paul’s solid mahogany back using a Computer Numeric Controlled (CNC) router before the maple top is glued on.
 The positioning of the routes was established after careful examination of the resonant characteristics of the Les Paul.
 Gibson approached this process with the awareness that every change to the formula would have repercussions on the instrument’s sound.
 So, in addition to relieving the stress on a player’s back and shoulder, these lighter Gibson guitars also enhance the tone palette in a manner unique only to these guitars.
 The results are comfortable, lightweight guitars that are acoustically louder, with increased sustain and resonance.